SNAS/website/site/content/docs/install_aio.md

 ### 4) Run docker container

+#### Define API_FQDN
+Make sure to define ***API_FQDN*** as a hostname (or fqdn) and not by IP.
+The hostname should resolve to the docker host (*host that runs docker containers*) IP address, which is normally eth0.

+If you do not plan to connect to the docker container via Kafka consumers, then you can use any hostname, such as *openbmp.localdomain*
 > #### Memory for MySQL
 > Mysql requires a lot of memory in order to run well.
 Currently there is not a  consistent way to check on the container memory limit.
 The ```-e MEM=size_in_GB`` should be specified in gigabytes (e.g. 16 for 16GB of RAM).
 If you fail to supply this variable, the default will use **/proc/meminfo** .
 In other words, the default is to assume no memory limit.